Tom Brady: Endorsements and product development

 In 2007, Brady was a model for the Stetson cologne.
 He has endorsed brands including Uggs, Under Armour, Movado, Aston Martin and Glaceau Smartwater.
-Brady earned about $7 million from endorsements in 2014.
+Brady earned around $44 million from endorsements as of 2025.
 In 2016, he began appearing in a Beautyrest Black commercial campaign for Simmons Bedding Company and launched a line of vegan snacks.
 In 2016, Brady announced the launch of TB12Sports.com, which features his training regimen information and a store to purchase TB12 merchandise.
 On August 23, 2016, the TB12 brand expanded to offer a snack line.
 Brady announced the formation of the TB12 Foundation, a nonprofit to provide free post-injury rehabilitation and training to underprivileged young athletes.
 In 2017, Brady partnered with meal-kit startup Purple Carrot to offer TB12 Performance Meals.
 The meals utilize whole foods and focus on providing nutrients for workout recovery.
 In September 2017, Simon & Schuster published Brady's first book The TB12 Method: How to Achieve a Lifetime of Sustained Peak Performance, which became a number one best-seller on Amazon.com and The New York Times weekly Best Sellers list.
 In 2021, Brady endorsed Subway and its partnership with Hero Bread, a company that produces low-net-carb baked goods in which he is an investor.

 In 2021, Brady and Richard Rosenblatt co-founded a sports-based NFT platform called Autograph.
 Autograph reached a deal with DraftKings for exclusive distribution on Autograph's sports products, creating the DraftKings Marketplace.
 In January 2021, Autograph announced it raised $170M in funding.
 In 2023, the company announced layoffs for nearly a third of its workforce.
 On September 6, 2023, it was announced that Delta Air Lines had hired Brady as a strategic advisor.
 In January 2024, Brady agreed to merge his health and apparel brands with NoBull and to become its second largest shareholder.

 Also in 2021, Brady, among other athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds.
 He, alongside other spokespeople, is being sued through a class-action lawsuit, for promoting unregistered securities.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
 In 2023, it was reported Brady owned 1 million shares in FTX, and he and his wife lost an estimated combined value of $45 million when FTX went bankrupt.

 In November 2025, Brady announced that blood drawn from his family's elderly dog prior to its death was used in non-invasive cloning technology.
 Brady partnered with Colossal Biosciences to create the clone named Junie and is an investor in the company.